mpeltomaa/activecampaign_examples/README.md

 ## Add contact to list
 File: AddContactToList.php

+*Note*: AddContactToList.php is currently using only fields: email, firstname and lastname.

 This code will add new contact to your list.
 If contact is already in your Active Campaign code will also attempt to change firstname and lastname.

 ### Requirements